Driver Details

 Log in to rate this driver

-Announcer lets the RTI processor host your audio clips and play them on Sonos and other UPnP/DLNA speakers (Denon/HEOS, Yamaha MusicCast, WiiM) on demand — no NAS, no extra hardware, no cloud.
+Announcer lets the RTI processor host your audio clips and play them on Sonos and other UPnP/DLNA speakers (Denon/HEOS, Yamaha MusicCast, WiiM) on demand, with no NAS, no extra hardware and no cloud.

 Any RTI event can trigger an announcement: a camera detecting a person or vehicle, a doorbell press, a gate opening, an alarm.
-After the clip plays, the driver restores whatever the speaker was playing.
+When the clip finishes, the driver hands the speaker back to the source it was on, whether it was playing at the time or sitting idle, and times that handback to the length of the clip so the music comes straight back.

 Route every announcement to one speaker or split them across up to 8 speakers, with up to 8 clips.
 Use the 7 built-in voice and chime clips, or paste your own MP3.
 A 120-minute trial is included; the license is bound to the processor's MAC address.